dacvs/aoc2023/README.md

 was nontrivial.
 Instead I did an axis-aligned search, constrained to the nonnegative quadrant, in the plus and minus directions along each axis at distances 1, 10, ..., 1 billion or so, and this method of search quickly found the solution.

+My input file contains 300 rays.
+I suppose it takes only 3 or so lines to determine another line that meets each of them.
+Indeed, if we take the first 5 rays of the input (and ignore the last 295), my program produces the same answer as when we take all 300.
+Of course, the program runs faster on only 5 input rays, finishing in under 1 second, compared to 18 seconds for the full 300.

 ### Day 25